 If you do not have a separate EIN number from the central organization, what you’ll want to do is to create a fundraiser page by clicking on Start a Fundraiser on your main organization’s page.
 Funds raised through this page will be disbursed directly to the main organization.

 Can I start a personal fundraiser for my organization?

 We encourage non-501(c)3 organizations, such as LLCs, businesses, and international nonprofits, to consider personal fundraising on Mightycause.
-Personal fundraisers like similar to nonprofit fundraisers on Mightycause, except donors do not receive tax-deductible receipts.
+Personal fundraisers are similar to nonprofit fundraisers on Mightycause, except donors do not receive tax-deductible receipts.

 Once you receive 501(c)3 status, or secure a fiscal agent, you’ll need to close your personal fundraiser and start a new fundraiser as a certified charity.
 Personal fundraising donations cannot be transferred to charitable fundraising pages.

 Click here to learn more about how to start a personal fundraiser for a nonprofit organization.